itemsProcFunc is not taken into account while generating labels for select items in the list module

 And will now be fixed in the next releases:

-Updated by Michael Stucki about 6 years ago
+Updated by Michael Stucki over 8 years ago

 I'm currently stuck at this problem.
 Tried the original patch which has many flaws, as Christian already pointed out.